 June 1, 1995.
 The day our lives turned upside down.
 Our two dear children, Julie & Alex, received a diagnosis of Fragile X Syndrome, a devastating genetic disease that causes cognitive delay, severe anxiety and speech impairment.
 Our children would require care for the rest of their lives… To cope, my wife and I formed the Fragile X Alliance of Ohio, a family support group.
 We helped create the first Fragile X medical clinic in northeast Ohio.
 I also served 12 years as a volunteer member of the Cuyahoga County Board of Developmental Disabilities while finishing a successful 37-year career in business.
 We were still haunted by the question all parents of loved ones with disabilities have — Where will our children live and what will their quality of life be when we are no longer here to care for them?
 We founded Solon Community Living, an innovative pilot housing and living option, to address these concerns by using a person-centered approach to engage direct care and support professionals and by sharing public and private resources.
 Unlike some traditional housing for individuals with disabilities, our young adults and others will have access to the community by being within walking distance of city amenities.
 They will live in a quality, sustainable, supportive and safe neighborhood to address their housing and personal needs when we are no longer here.
 The challenge to find qualified caregivers, transportation and affordable housing for individuals with disabilities is urgent.
 We hope this model can be replicated to serve greater numbers of individuals with disabilities and meet this critical need. — Ara & Leslie Bagdasarian

-3. Where is Solon Community Living?
+2. Where is Solon Community Living?

-9. If residents need help or supportive care, how does that work?
+6. If residents need help or supportive care, how does that work?

 It is important to note that Solon Community Living is a neighborhood with supports but is not a direct care provider.

-12. What is the expected groundbreaking date for SCL?
+11. What is the timeline for SCL?

 If you’re looking for more information, reach out by going to our Contact Us page.